totalspectrum/spin2cpp/README.md

 spin2cpp should be able to deal with any Spin program; please report any that it cannot convert.

-Along with spin2cpp there is a GUI program (spincvt) which many users will find more comfortable.
+Along with spin2cpp there is a GUI program (spinconvert) which some users will find more comfortable.

-There is also an alternate front end `fastspin` which mimics the command line of the `openspin` compiler, but which produces LMM binaries instead of spin bytecode binaries. `fastspin` compiled programs will typically be about 4 times faster than `openspin` ones, but will be 2-3 times as large.
+There is also an alternate front end `fastspin` which mimics the command line of the `openspin` compiler, but which produces LMM binaries instead of spin bytecode binaries. `fastspin` compiled programs will typically be about 4-10 times faster than `openspin` ones, but will be 2-3 times as large.

 INSTALLATION
 ============